Located at the Entomology & Nematology Department, University of Florida

 Recent news from our laboratory:

 January 2023: Yichen Li presented a poster at the SICB 2023 meeting in Austin, Texas.
-She got a chance to meet our former lab members there including Zachary Emberts, Lauren Cirino, and Ummat Somjee.

-November 2022: Congratulations to Yichen Li for successfully completing her M.S. thesis proposal on the effect of male-male competition on female injury.
+November 2022: Congratulations to Yichen Li for successfully completing her M.S. proposal on the effect of male-male competition on female injury.

 October 2022: Sam Zlotnik successfully defended his Ph.D. dissertation and is soon moving on to a career in science-writing.